 And so, the memory was developed.
 It was made by mixing various polyols, which are alcohols derived from petroleum products with isocyanates and various reacting agents, after which heat and pressure are introduced to create a ‘mattress bun’.

 Originally known as the Temperfoam or T-foam, it was developed by an aeronautical engineer named Charles Yost along with a NASA scientist named Chiharu Kubokawa, who were looking to create a polymeric foam material with incredible viscous and elastic properties.
 The result was a memory foam with high impact absorption capabilities, extremely soft and comfortable characteristics, and of course, the great utility of adjusting to the astronaut’s body when pressure was applied, and returning to its normal shape once pressure was removed.

 So, how did it become a commercially viable product?

-You would be surprised to know that NASA never used the memory foam for any of its space missions.
-The reasons being that it lacked the durability for repeated space missions, and that it trapped too much heat from an astronaut’s body.
+You would be surprised to know that NASA never used memory foam for any of its space missions.
+The reasons were that it lacked the durability for repeated space missions and that it trapped too much heat from an astronaut’s body.

 How did it come into commercial mattresses?

 In the 1980s, NASA sold the rights to the top-secret memory foam recipe to Fagerdala World Foams, which was one of the leading Swedish players in the mattress domain.
 They spent a further ten years perfecting the memory foam for use in mattress, and finally introduced the Tempur-Pedic mattress in the year 1991.
 It became a raging success upon its introduction, and since then, many other mattress manufacturers have gone on to enhance the memory foam, by adding cooling gels, enhanced support layers, flame resistant fabric barriers, etc.